 In the most basic package form this bow doesn’t come with a stringer, however you can either opt for the upgraded package, purchase one separately or it’s always possible to make your own.
 Attempting to string the bow without a string WILL void your warranty, you have been warned.

 The Sage is shorter than this bow at only 62" AMO but the Journey (which is the same as the Sage) can match it at 64" AMO.
 The Spyder is lighter, has a higher quality finish, a bigger range of draw weights, there is only really 1 area where the Spyder fails to outmatch the Sage, it requires tools to assemble, however we're pretty confident that you could (if you have one) switch the bolts from a Samick Sage with the bolts from the Spyder and you'd get the benefits of tool free assembly.
+Our Sage review is here.

 From the largest US archery manufacturer comes a great beginner bow available for juniors (PSE Jr Razorback) but only up-to 35 lbs draw for adults, that draw weight should be fine whilst you are learning, but if you want to go higher you'll be stuck with the Razorback.
 Another downside to this bow (for some) may be the white limbs with the PSE logo making it look like a target shooters bow.
 The Spyder has the advantage here as it has a far greater range of draw weights.
+Here's a link to the detailed review.

 The Jaguar is only available for right handed shooters, the supplied arrow rest is also a little on the flimsy side and the assembly and disassembly is slightly more fiddly than the Spyder however the Jaguar does have a metal riser, comes in black or camo and can be accept ILF limbs should you wish to upgrade it to that level.
+Read our full review.

 A decent quality traditional wooden takedown barebow.
 The Courage comes in a range of draw weights, is light, nice to look at and is supplied with a 3 year limited manufacturer warranty and a furry ‘rug’ style stick on arrow rest.
 All the necessary fitment points for quiver/sight, stabilizer and arrow rest are pre-installed on the latest iteration of this bow.
 As a beginner though, you may want to look at something with a longer AMO length for an easier experience as this one only comes in at 60” as opposed to the 62" Spyder.
+A full review of the SAS courage is here.

 Southwest Archery have been in the archery industry for over 20 years supporting Olympians and professional hunters throughout that period.
 They’re a company committed to producing high quality products at affordable prices whilst maintaining excellent customer service standards.